 In summary: Context and how you set up your arrangement to your client(s) are key to understanding the often-shared fear stories out there.
 If you are an actual employee or employee-like worker of a U.S. or foreign organization living full-time in Canada?
 You must set up as an employee in Canada.
 If you provide professional services to your client(s) in an arms-length arrangement you have a stronger case for not being considered a U.S. or foreign employee living in Canada.

 Q. "I heard that if I become a contractor, independent professional, or consultant / advisor I will have lots of work to do in bookkeeping, accounting, and taxes and if I am not careful the Canada Revenue Agency will audit me and make me pay fines and..."

 A. No. Running your own independent professional business does not create onerous bookkeeping, accounting, or tax issues.
 You will not be overburdened with administrative work when you really want to be working on and in your business.
 And in today's modern world you have access to wonderful tools for invoicing, payments, bookkeeping, accounting, and taxes.
 From PayPal for invoices and payments to TurboTax/UFile for doing your taxes.
-And you can hire help for the taxes, too, which might cost you $100-$200 per year.
+And you can hire help for the taxes, too, which might cost you only a few hundred dollars per year.
 Not a big deal!

 Q. "Do I need a Canadian GST number and charge my client(s) in the U.S / abroad GST?!"

 A. GST is charged on Canadian sources of business revenue only, not on U.S. / foreign sources, which are "zero rated", which means you charge them zero GST.
 And if you will make less than CDN $30,000 from Canadian sources you do not collect GST in Canada either.

 However, registering for a GST number (HST in many provinces) still seems to be required.
 Simple to do, so get it done.